 Now coming to this Palak plant in the pot, I should say this is the only thing we have ever tried growing in our back yard.
-Athamma is known to resort to these pots to yield us some of its leaves, in the dire needs of not having anything on hand to cook.
+Athamma is known to resort to these pots to yield us some of its leaves, in the dire need of not having anything on hand to cook.
 But long before this, there was a time when Amma used to make this Palak Puri and Methi Puri, very regularly for breakfast.
-She uses the delhi palak as its called.
+She uses the Delhi palak as it's called.
 That gives a real vibrant green colour to the puri.

-Deciding that I am going to make Palak puri, I went and plucked about handful of the leaves, as I was planning to make only 4 of them.
+Deciding that I am going to make Palak puri, I went and plucked about a handful of the leaves, as I was planning to make only 4 of them.
 After the process and mixing, I found that these leaves were not giving out that real green colour.
 But anyway the taste was great.
-So next time, its going to be delhi palak for the puri.
+So next time, it's going to be Delhi palak for the puri.

 Atta / Wheat flour - 1 cup